Stopping Rules for Monte Carlo Methods: A Review: Introduction

 \subsection{Structure of the present review}

 This introduction concludes with a brief overview of the structure of the present review.
-In pursuit of our primary goal of providing a comprehensive methodological guidebook, we focus on overviewing sequential stopping rules for standard and lightly generalized Monte Carlo methods, deliberately leaving aside performance assessments, benchmarking of particular rules, and issues of statistical inference or more sophisticated Monte Carlo techniques.
-Building on this perspective, in Section \ref{section fundamental concepts}, we set out the fundamental concepts and key components of sequential stopping rules for Monte Carlo methods, specifically, error tolerances (Section \ref{subsection error tolerance}), confidence and significance levels (Section \ref{subsection confidence level}), multivariate outputs or multiple means (Section \ref{subsection multivariate outputs}), non-iid random elements (Section \ref{subsection non-iid random elements}), starting sample sizes (Section \ref{subsection preliminary and final sample sizes}), large sample theory (Section \ref{subsection asymptotic validity}), normal approximation (Section \ref{subsection normal approximation}) and procedures for mean estimation (Section \ref{subsection single- or multi-stage procedures}).
-We then, in Section \ref{section recent developments}, present a survey of various recent developments on sequential stopping rules for standard and lightly generalized Monte Carlo methods.
-Finally, Section \ref{section concluding remarks}, offers both a synthesis of the discussion and a concise outlook on possible avenues for future study.
+In pursuit of our primary goal of providing a structured and practice-oriented overview, we focus on overviewing sequential stopping rules for standard and lightly generalized Monte Carlo methods, while complementing the theoretical discussion with illustrative numerical comparisons.
+Building on this perspective, in Section \ref{section fundamental concepts}, we set out the fundamental concepts and key components of sequential stopping rules for Monte Carlo methods, including error tolerances, confidence and significance levels, non-iid random elements, large sample theory, normal approximation and procedures for mean estimation.
+We then, in Section \ref{section recent developments}, present a survey of various recent developments in sequential stopping rules for standard and lightly generalized Monte Carlo methods. {In Section \ref{section practical guide and comparison}, we provide a practice-oriented guide for selecting stopping rules by context and a qualitative comparison of method families to bridge theory and practice along with representative empirical studies.} Finally, Section \ref{section concluding remarks} offers a synthesis of both the theoretical and empirical findings and a concise outlook on possible avenues for future study.